CityOfZion/neo-php/README.md

 # neo-php
-This project aims to be a full Neo library written in PHP
+This project aims to be a full Neo RPC library written in PHP.

-## A Lot work in progress :)
+## Work in progress.
+Frequently updated.
+Use at your own discretion!

+The NeoPHP package and its contributors are not responsible for any damages or lost funds.

 **Connecting**
 ```php